stewchicken/reactmapmiadminboard/README.md

 # Short Intro

-it is a dashboard implemented by React to process the accident reported by mapmi
+it is a dashboard backend implemented by React to process the accident reported by mapmi

+mapmi is an angular implemented handy app which could report/display accidents with gps location and photos on google map with marker

 # install & runn